 Factors that can make you or your child more prone to lactose intolerance include:

 - Increasing age.
-Lactose intolerance becomes more common as you age — the condition is uncommon in babies and young children.
+Lactose intolerance usually appears in adulthood.
+The condition is uncommon in babies and young children.

 - Ethnicity.
-Lactose intolerance is most common in black, Asian, Hispanic and American Indian people.
+Lactose intolerance is most common in people of African, Asian, Hispanic and American Indian descent.

 - Diseases affecting the small intestine.
 Small intestine problems that can cause lactose intolerance include bacterial overgrowth, celiac disease and Crohn's disease.